pgaertig/haproxy-docker/README.md

 ## General usage

-Here is the pattern to run the image:
+Here is the pattern to run the image from the command line:

     docker run -v <path-to-dir-with-haproxy.cfg>:/haproxy-data \
                -p <hostPort>:<haproxy:port> -p <other-hostPort>:<other-haproxy:port> \
                -e CONFIG_FILE=haproxy.cfg \
+               -e EXTRA_WATCH_FILES=/haproxy-data/certs \
                pgaertig/haproxy:latest

+### Image version
 Please consult tags to pin to fixed version instead of `latest` which may change in the feature.

-The `/haproxy-data` is the only directory which should be mounted as volume.
-You should put `haproxy.cfg` there, which will be monitored of any changes including timestamp change caused by simply `touch`ing the file.
+### Volumes
+Although image doesn't define any volumes you should provide the configuration by mounting `/haproxy-data`.
+Alternatively you can extend the image within your own docker project and `ADD` command to staticaly embed config into `/haproxy-data`.

+### Ports
-The image and containers do not expose any port by default because these are up to user's haproxy configuration.
+The image and containers do not expose any port by default because these are up to your haproxy configuration.
 To expose a custom port use standard `docker` command line options (`-p`).

-To alter the default configuration file name just pass the new name with `CONFIG_FILE` environment variable when running a container.
+### Environment variables

+- `CONFIG_FILE`, default: `haproxy.cfg`

+   This is main configuration file which is provided to haproxy executable as parameter.
+   The file is monitored for any changes including timestamp change (e.g. by `touch`ing the file) and in case of a change the haproxy reloads the config.

+- `EXTRA_WATCH_FILES`, default: empty

+   You can provide additional list of files or directories which should be monitored for changes.
+   The directories are watche recursively which means any change to nested files or subdirectories will trigger haproxy config reload.
+It is convenient to set this variable to `/haproxy-data` to notice any change to config and dependent files however make sure the changes won't trigger excessive

+- `DATA_USER_ID`, default: 1000
+- `DATA_GROUP_ID`, default: 1000

+   For your convenience the `haproxy` user and group is created with uid/gid defined by these variables.
-The container itself runs the `haproxy` server as `root` user however you can reduce the rights by `haproxy` configuration settings.
-For your convenience the `haproxy` user and group is created with uid/gid defined by DATA_USER_ID/DATA_GROUP_ID environment variables.
-By default `haproxy`'s uid/gid are 1000/1000.
+   The container itself starts the `haproxy` server as `root` user however you can reduce the process privileges with these configuration settings:

+        global
+          user haproxy
+          group haproxy

-## Example usage
+## Example demo

 The following script starts an example ephemeral container in the interactive mode: